Battery A, Maryland Light Artillery: James H. Rigby

 James H. Rigby was born in East Baltimore and worked as a carpenter and builder before the Civil War.
 Already a lieutenant in the Eagle Artillery Company, he offered his services to the Union at the start of the conflict and recruited an artillery company at the Pikesville arsenal.
 This unit was mustered into service in September 1861 as part of the Purnell Legion and became known as Battery A, First Maryland Light Artillery.
 Rigby began his service as the senior first lieutenant.
 In 1862, he was promoted to captain and became the battery's commander, leading the unit, often called "Rigby's Battery," until the end of the war.
 Under his command, the battery served in numerous engagements, including the Battle of Gettysburg, where it was positioned on Powers Hill with the twelfth army corps, facing east from the Union line, overlooking McAllister's Mill.
 After the war, Rigby was appointed a watchman in the custom-house, where he was later promoted to captain of the watch.
 After being dismissed from that position, he returned to his trade as a carpenter but was forced to stop working due to declining health.
 Rigby died suddenly of heart disease in 1889 at the age of 57.
 He was survived by a son and a daughter.
-In 1891, a special monument with artillery themes including a stack of cannon balls was unveiled at his grave in Loudon Park Cemetery.
+In 1891, a special monument with artillery themes including a stack of cannon balls was unveiled at his grave in Loudon Park National Cemetery.